leshcat/leshcat.github.io/_posts/2021-08-19-ldhw-part-six.md

 9. Leadership (with help of Management if required) is to provide recurring reports with evidence of Transformation progress Organization-wide, for better or worse

 ## Conclusion

+Once **Start Small** actions yield positive results, you will have enough experience and knowledge to can scale-out your Transformation on other Teams, slowly but surely establishing DevOps Culture in your Org :slightly_smiling_face:

 It is important to bear in mind one thing: